-.1 Hours worked
+5.1 Hours worked

-Faculty level participants at the workshop self-reportedly work a mean of 47.9 hours per week, ranging from 38-70, normalied to 1 full-time equivalent (FTE) where part time.
+Faculty level participants at the workshop self-reportedly work a mean of 47.9 hours per week, ranging from 38-70, normalised to 1 full-time equivalent (FTE) where part time.
 They worked during 18.3 weekends per year on average, with a range from 3-40.
 These data for UK university-based environmental scientists with an inclination for KE are broadly consistent with the experience and practice of the 17 academic co-authors.

-The result gives a view on the spare capacity within an academics' typical week, and so it is pertinent when considering time pressure as a constraint on collaboration (Sect. .1.1).
+The result gives a view on the spare capacity within an academics' typical week, and so it is pertinent when considering time pressure as a constraint on collaboration (i.e. in Sect.
+6.1.1).

-.2 Duties of research scientists in universities
+5.2 Duties of research scientists in universities